PVARGASM1/Guardian_Security_APP/README.md

 ## Acknowledgements 🎁

-I really to would like to thank the Make it Real team for providing the tools for building my individual project.
+I would really like to thank the Make it Real team for providing the tools for building my individual project.